 The Bureau includes the Judicial and Special Operations Division which is responsible for myriad functions that serve the courts (Judicial Services Section) and perform security, warrant service and other special operations functions in the communities of Alexandria (Special Operations Section).
 Captain Mike Eller (below) works closely with the Undersheriff (right) to oversee Judicial and Special Operations.

-Judicial Services provides courthouse and courtroom security for nearly 70,000 cases at the Alexandria Courthouse annually and is the base of operations for the Sheriff’s Office’s legal process and eviction functions.
+Judicial Services provides courthouse and courtroom security for more than 65,000 cases at the Alexandria Courthouse annually and is the base of operations for the Sheriff’s Office’s legal process and eviction functions.

 Service of legal process is a major function of the Judicial Services Section.
-In 2014, Judicial Services deputies served more than 18,000 civil documents with an average service turn around time of 48 hours.
-The Special Operations Section serves criminal warrants issued by the Alexandria Courts, including service of Protective Orders in domestic violence cases.
+In 2015, Judicial Services deputies served more than 16,800 civil documents with an average service turn around time of 48 hours.
+They also served 1220 protective orders, including emergency protective orders and child protective orders.

 Special Operations deputies also transport individuals in the Sheriff’s custody to other correctional facilities and courts, and to State mental health hospitals, completing 1789 prisoner transports in 2015.
 The Bureau's hours of operation are 8:30 a.m. until 5 p.m.
 Monday through Friday, except holidays.
 To reach the Judicial Operations, located inside the Alexandria Courthouse at 520 King Street, call 703.746.4120 during regular business hours.